robertfeldt/ConfReviewSimulator/README.md

 The ultimate source is [the simulation script itself](https://github.com/robertfeldt/ConfReviewSimulator/blob/master/src/icse17_review_process_simulations.jl), I at least tried to initially comment it quite heavily.
 But I also try to summarize the assumptions below (and link to variable names and values in the script where appropriate).
 Assumption 1 just states my basic view on what we want to achieve; it may or may not have indirectly affected other choices, but have no explicit effect that I'm aware of.
 The rest of the assumptions directly affect the simulation:

 1. There are criteria that are more important than the review time:
-  1. Unfairly treated papers (i.e. accepted/rejected due to non-ideal review process,
+  1. Unfairly treated papers (i.e. accepted/rejected due to non-ideal review process),
   2. Diversity in the set of authors/groups that gets accepted, and
   3. Review effort/time should be as low as possible unless it has adverse effect on the other criteria.
 2. To simplify we study research groups rather than individual researchers.
 So an author limit of 3 here means that each group can only submit a maximum of 3 papers.
 For some large groups in reality this would mean they can be approximated as multiple, smaller groups in this simulation.